Flamefork/fleet/README.md

 The only difference is that `(body)` output gets html-encoded to prevent XSS.
 Use `raw` function to prevent encoding: `<(raw "<br/>")>`.
+Use `str` function to place value `<(str posts-count)>`.

 This seems to be complete system, but writing something like
     <(raw (for [p posts]
       (fleet "<li class=\"post\"><(p :title)></li>")))>
 is too ugly..
 And defining `<li class="post"><(p :title)></li>` as separate template can be overkill in many cases.
-So there should be the way of defining anonymous templates and applying them.
+So there should be the way of defining anonymous templates and applying them inplace.

 Slipway construction `"><"` intended for defining anonymous template and applying it.
 The previous example could be rewritten using Slipway as